 User inputs, dataflow, and state management

 Communication between componens is handled by a state store.
-Refer to the src/store
+Refer to the src/store directory to lean about the various state properties and methods.

 Components may react to user inputs by updating the shared state which in turn may cause other components to be updated.